OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 cd <project name>
 petalinux-config --get-hw-description <path to .xsa file exported from Vivado>
 ```
 When running the petalinux-config --get-hw-description=<path to xsa file>, a configuration menu will come up.
 Go to Yocto Settings->User layers and add the meta-adi-xilinx and meta-adi-core layers.
 These are from the meta-adi directory clone.
 Add core first, and xilinx second.
 Use an absolute path, not one starting with a tilde (~).
 Then hit SAVE and take the default location.

-Go to DTG Settings and set MACHINE_NAME to `zcu102`.
+Go to DTG Settings and set MACHINE_NAME to `zcu102-rev1.0`.
+This is important.
+See this page: https://support.xilinx.com/s/question/0D52E00006hprNsSAI/error-petalinux-build?language=en_US

 Expect to see something like this: